joshuanallen/Air_Quality_Prediction/README_AB.md

 Data Source: https://data.ca.gov/dataset/calenviroscreen-3-0-results/resource/89b3f4e9-0bf8-4690-8c6f-715a717f3fae

-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+* Pandas will be used to clean the data and perform an exploratory analysis.
+* Python and Jupyter Notebook for further analysis.
+* R will also be used to test our hypothesis.

 ## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+XXX is the database we intend to use, and we will integrate XXX to display the data.

 ## Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.

 ## Dashboard